 For more information please read our dedicated Cognitive Behavioural Therapy page.

-Dialectical Behavioural Therapy (DBT) aims to give you tools and skills that will enable you to succeed in reaching your therapeutic goals – emotionally, cognitively, and socially.
+Dialectical Behavioural Therapy (DBT) aims to give you the tools and skills that will enable you to succeed in reaching your therapeutic goals – emotionally, cognitively, and socially.

 Dialectical behavioural therapy is designed to help you manage difficult emotions, through acceptance and regulation skills.
 During DBT you will work toward finding a balance between acceptance and change.